All Episodes

 But anyway, I'll tell you what I think.

-If we're ever going to talk about the irrelevancy of the Catholic Church, can I enter that fray?
+If we're going to talk about the irrelevancy of the Catholic Church, can I enter that fray?

 I would say the Catholic Church is on its way to irrelevancy if it doesn't start distancing itself from the Democrat Party and the idea that liberalism equals charity.

-Deny Not just the Catholic Church, but all religions got sucked in to supporting the Democrat Party and all these movements, all these social causes, because they began to equate government largesse with charity.
+Because liberalism does not equal charity, and that's how the church got sucked into supporting not just the Catholic Church, but all religions got sucked in to supporting the Democrat Party and all these movements, all these social causes, because they began to equate government largesse with charity.

 And it isn't.